yannisah/yannisah/README.md

-- 👋 Hi, I’m @yannisah
+Hi, I’m Yannis.
+Im currently studying computer science (B.Sc.) in Cooperation with the German Air Navigation Services.
-- 👀 I’m interested in coding
+Im especially interested in frontend-dev and software-testing.

-- 🌱 I’m currently studying computer science (B. Sc.)
+I‘m an apple-fanboy with a passion for aviation.